LearningKijo/KQL/KQL-search-with-let.md

 [search operator - Azure Data Explorer | Microsoft Learn!](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/searchoperator?pivots=azuredataexplorer)

 If you have ever used advanced hunting in Microsoft 365 Defender and selected "Go hunt" option in a device page, you might be seen KQL - seeking a device with let statement and seach operator.
 However, the question is that I haven't ever seen the search scenario with let.
-Even if I looked at MS docs, [search operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/searchoperator?pivots=azuredataexplorer), I didn't find anything at all.
+I looked at MS docs, [Search operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/searchoperator?pivots=azuredataexplorer), and [Let statement](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/letstatement#create-a-view-or-virtual-table).
+These were slightly covered the example, but not fully the use case, especially in Microsoft 365 Defender.
 Therefore, at this time, I´m going to focus on the use case : seach operator with let statement.

-#### Question... when do we use this query?
+#### Question: When do we use this query?
 If you would like to search something with "specific tables" and "timeline", then the query - let & search would be a great way to use!!

 #### Ex) "Go hunt" from a device page in Microsoft 365 Defender <br>